11 Sep Financial transcription services and online meetings

 - Our team can also transpose information onto bespoke templates for compliance/MiFID II/Know Your Customer, TCF requirements, if required

-- We offer a secure service to the finance sector, passing ISO 27001 regulatory and confidentiality requirements.
+- We offer a secure transcription service to the finance sector, passing ISO 27001 regulatory and confidentiality requirements.

 - Our client list, below, speaks for itself.

 Written by Sarah Wildblood, Proofreader & Marketing Manager.
 For more information on our team and LinkedIn page please click here.

 Please get in touch with any questions or to start your FREE trial – firstname.lastname@example.org / 0207 117 0066.